City Landmark – The Book Mark, South Extension I

 Sorry, a small correction here.

-The other afternoon we realized that The Book Mark is still surviving–just that it is no longer on the ground floor but has moved into the basement of its original site, where it rarely creates any stir.
+The Book Mark still survives – except that it is no longer on the ground floor, but in the basement of its original site, where it rarely creates any stir.

-“Earlier these pictures were just gimmicks but now they are our heritage,” the store’s owner once told this reporter.
+“Earlier, these pictures were just gimmicks, but now they are our heritage,” the store’s owner once told this reporter.

 A bookmark still not lost